smruthig/Collective_Consciousness-Devi_Learning/README.md

 ## Available Scripts

-In the project directory, you can run:
+In the project directory, in client folder, you can run:

 ### `npm start`